Skip to main content

 This method is used to update a location by its ID.
 It accepts the following parameters:

-1. id: this is the first parameter and is required.
+1. idCopy to Clipboard: this is the first parameter and is required.
 It’s a string indicating the ID of the location to update.

-2. input: this is the second parameter and is required.
+2. inputCopy to Clipboard: this is the second parameter and is required.
 It’s an object having any of the following optional properties:

-2. address_id: the ID of the address to associate with this location.
+2. address_idCopy to Clipboard: the ID of the address to associate with this location.

 This method is expected to return the updated location object.